MARK G. BARNARD, Chief of Police

 The value of leadership within the agency is underscored by providing an organizational climate that encourages learning opportunities for our employees.

 Effective customer service is reflected in the positive manner in which we address community needs.
 We focus on exemplary service, which enhances the quality of life for citizens and visitors.

 The emphasis on maintaining a quality work environment for our employees encourages the delivery of quality service to the citizens of Lexington.

-The utilization of technology, human resources, diverse groups, and individuals increases the efficiency of the Division to respond to the dynamic needs of the community.
+The utilization of technology, human resources, diverse groups, and individuals increases the efficiency of the department to respond to the dynamic needs of the community.

-The Division encourages community partnerships via outreach.
+The department encourages community partnerships via outreach.
 This creates positive relationships and opportunities to benefit the community.

 To send a message to the Chief, click here.